 - excessive salivation

 In most cases, mushrooms are best to be avoided.
 The exception is a small amount of store-bought mushrooms, which should be fine for your cat.
 Wild mushrooms can be extremely poisonous and cause health issues for your cat.
 When a wild mushroom is spotted in your yard, it's best to assume it's toxic.
-If your cat ingests any type of mushroom, it's best to call the vet immediately to seek professional treatment.
+If your cat ingests any type of mushroom from the outdoors, seek professional treatment as quickly as possible.